-The State of Massachusetts has progressive policies that require everyone to use more renewable energy over time, however, the pace of change needs to be faster to mitigate the worst effects of climate change.
-Melrose Community Power is leveraging the buying power of our community to bring more clean electricity to our residents and businesses.
+Melrose Community Power (MCP) is committed to supporting the growth of new renewable energy generation in our region.
+While the Commonwealth requires electricity consumers to include more renewable energy generation over time, the pace of change needs to be faster to mitigate the effects of climate change.
+MCP is leveraging the buying power of our community to support renewable energy generation in New England.

 We are excited that many other cities and towns are joining with Melrose to implement the same type of program and amplify our impact.
 In fact, recent estimates suggest that fully 10% of the entire MA Class I REC markets will soon be voluntarily purchased by municipal aggregations going above and beyond state requirements, like Melrose Community Power.